-Any individual may make an anonymous Report, meaning that their name and any identifying information are not shared with the CCES.
+Any individual may submitmake an anonymous Report, meaning that their name and any identifying information are not shared with the CCES.
 The CCES will endeavour to move forward with anonymous Reports to the best of its ability with the information provided.
 In certain cases, due to a lack of information, the CCES may be unable to process the Report and may close the file.
-A decision by the CCES not to proceed under this Rule is without prejudice and does not prevent a Reporting Person or Impacted Person from making a subsequent Report in the future.
+A decision by the CCES not to proceed under this Rule is without prejudice and does not prevent a Reporting Person or Impacted Person from submittingmaking a subsequent Report in the future.

-6.6 Reports Received by Sport Organizations Must be Referred to the CCES
+6.6 Reports Received by Sport Organizations Must be Referred to the CCES pertaining to a Participant of a Sport Organization, they must immediately refer the matter to the CCES via the appropriate online formCCES reporting platform.

-All reports of Prohibited Behaviour against Participants should be made directly to the CCES.
-Where a Sport Organization receives information for the purposes of a Sport Organization taking action under the UCCMS/CSSP Rules or information relevant to a duty to report under UCCMS Section 5.11, pertaining to a Participant of a Sport Organization, they must immediately refer the matter to the CCES via the CCES reporting platform.
+All reportreports of Prohibited Behaviour against Participants should be made directly to the CCES.
+Where a Sport Organization receives a report (i.e. sharing of information for the purposes of a Sport Organization taking action or where the Sport Organization has a duty to act under the UCCMS}/CSSP Rules or information relevant to a duty to report under UCCMS Section 5.11,